GoBlog

 What is UC Scout?

-Its course offerings include A-G-approved courses.
-With transcripts that can be submitted on your college applications.
-Some of there programs are NCAA approved and accredited, no matter the university you art trying to get into.
-Therefore, it’s an excellent way to fill in gaps in your academic profile should your high school not be willing to provide you with a specific course.
+Its course offerings include A-G approved courses with transcripts that can be submitted on your college applications.
+Some of their programs are NCAA approved and accredited, making UC Scout an excellent way to fill in gaps in your academic profile.

 • History / Social Sciences